khoppenworth/HRassessv300/DEPLOY.md

    define('BASE_URL', '/');
    ```

    The application now tolerates a missing `site_config` table on first boot and will create it with default branding values.
+If
+   your database listens on a non-standard port, set the `DB_PORT` environment variable (or define the constant) so the
+   application, upgrade script, and CLI utilities can connect successfully.

 4. **Optional assets**: If you use AdminLTE dashboards, unzip the AdminLTE package into `assets/adminlte/`.